Cyfrin/moccasin/docs/source/tutorials/zksync-getting-started.rst

     mox test --network eravm

-And you'll spin up a local Zksync network and run your tests on it!
+And you'll spin up a local ZKsync network and run your tests on it!
 You can then deploy, test, and verify contracts as you would any other network.

 .. note::